trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

 1. It declares the `handle_message` function, which accepts, decodes, and processes messages from layer 1.
 In this case, the function decodes the message (which is sent as a sequence of bytes) and prints it to the log.
 The function could call any other logic that the application needs to run.
-1. It declares the `hello_kernel` function, which prints a logging message each time it is called and then runs the `handle_message` function on each message from layer 1.
+1. It declares the `hello_kernel` function, which is the main function for the kernel.
+It runs each time the kernel receives messages from layer 1, prints a logging message each time it is called, and runs the `handle_message` function on each message.

 You don't need to access the other files in the application directly, but here are descriptions of them: